Old Market & Serenity (constituency)

-Old Market & Serenity is one of the 19 constituencies in the Tai Po District.
+Old Market & Serenity is one of the 19 constituencies in the Tai Po District in Hong Kong.

 The constituency returns one district councillor to the Tai Po District Council, with an election every four years.
 The seat has been currently held by Lau Yung-wai.

 Old Market & Serenity constituency is loosely based on private apartments in Tai Po Old Market and Serenity Park with estimated population of 15,455.